Android to iPhone Hotspot Connection Guide

 This method is handy when you need internet on the go.
 It’s a simple process that can save the day when Wi-Fi is scarce.

-How do I connect my Android to an iPhone hotspot?
+Why can't my Android phone connect to my iPhone hotspot?

-Why can't my Android find my iPhone's hotspot?
+Why does my Android keep disconnecting from my iPhone hotspot?

-Is there a data limit when using an iPhone hotspot?
+Is there a data limit when using an iPhone hotspot with an Android?

-That depends on your mobile carrier and plan.
-Some carriers have limits on hotspot data usage.
-Check your plan details or contact your carrier for specifics.
+It depends on your carrier plan.
+Some plans have limits on hotspot data usage.
+Check with your carrier to avoid unexpected charges.

-Can I connect multiple devices to my iPhone hotspot?
+Can I use Bluetooth to connect my Android to an iPhone hotspot?

 Was this page helpful?